morph3/gizligizli/README.md

 Every byte in the shellcode is embedded into shellcode length many pixels.
 They are embedded into R values.
 This is possible as each channel can have values between 0x00-0xff.

-Virustotal results, ( Microsoft too wasn't detecting it at first but somehow it made it to their db I guess :D )
+Virustotal results, ( Microsoft too wasn't detecting it at first but somehow it made it to their db :D )

 ![Virustotal](images/virustotal.png)